intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2022-07-18-google-ctf-2022-log4j2-writeup.md

 ### Extracting the Flag
 While Log4j prints the value of the flag to the log, this output is redirected to standard error [^unintended_solution] and not standard out.
 The Flask application only sends back the standard output.

-[^unintended_solution]: The unintended solution to the first LOG4J challenge was `/${java:${env:FLAG}}`.
-This worked because the challenge authors assumed that *all* logging output would be directed to standard error, as defined in `log4j2.xml`.
+[^unintended_solution]: The unintended solution to the first (LOG4J1) challenge was `/${java:${env:FLAG}}`.
+This worked because the challenge authors (just as me) assumed that *all* logging output would be directed to standard error, as defined in `log4j2.xml`.
 However, the unintended solution triggers an exception *inside* Log4j and is logged by the special `StatusLogger` instead[^log4j_status_logger_call], bypassing the configuration file.
 The `StatusLogger` then logs to standard output, which is captured, leading to the unintended solution.

 [^log4j_status_logger_call]: As can be seen in the [StrSubstitutor.java](https://github.com/apache/logging-log4j2/blob/c1d2e6c5a273b0c145ce68193284a56a1da98f2a/log4j-core/src/main/java/org/apache/logging/log4j/core/lookup/StrSubstitutor.java#L1185) file.
 What we need to extract the flag is a *side-channel*: